Human Biology

 Year Two

-You will study the advanced physiology of organ systems as appropriate to the study of human health and disease states (chronic, infectious and age-related).
-You will understand the nature and pathological fundamentals of common diseases such as: gastrointestinal tract pathologies, diabetes, CVD, respiratory and musculoskeletal pathologies.
-The microbiome and lifestyle factors are further topics that will supplement the multidisciplinary approach taken in this part of the course.
+You will study the pathophysiolical basis of diseases affecting a variety of organ systems (chronic, infectious and age-related).
+You will understand the nature and progression of common diseases such as: gastrointestinal tract pathologies, diabetes and metabolic disease, CVD, respiratory, neurological and musculoskeletal pathologies.
+The microbiome, dysbiosis and epidemiology are further topics that will supplement the multidisciplinary approach taken in this part of the course.
+You will also study epidemiology fundamentals, where you will be introduced to the surveillance techniques and analytical approaches to monitoring and responding to human biological diseases.

 Investigative Methods in Disease Biology and Practical Techniques in Molecular and Cellular Biology

-Across the second year, you will continue an intensive programme of lab-based practicals and seminars which will extend your subject-specific and transferable skill set.
-Lab practicals will include for example the assessment of biomarkers of health and disease and microbiology in addition to practical techniques in molecular and cellular biology.
+Across the second year, you will continue a programme of more advanced lab-based practicals and seminars which will extend your subject-specific and transferable skill set.
+Lab practicals will include for example; the assessment of biomarkers of health and disease; DNA extraction and amplification.
 This component of the course will also focus on increasing your confidence with different research methodologies and problem solving with a view to preparing you for your final year research project.

 Year Three